SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Overview_of_page_and_shape_options.md

 > [!NOTE]
 >
 > - This renders the option *NoCopyElementProperty* obsolete, since this option does the same thing for *Element* shapes only.
-> - From DataMiner 10.0.0 \[CU14\]/10.1.0 \[CU3\]/10.1.6 onwards, this option can also be used for element shapes that are a child of another element shape, to ensure that these do not inherit the service context of the parent if they have no service context of their own.
+> - This option can also be used for element shapes that are a child of another element shape, to ensure that these do not inherit the service context of the parent if they have no service context of their own.
 This inheritance does not occur in earlier DataMiner versions.

 ## ArrangeMode